 Dual credit is a process through which a student may earn high school credit for successfully completing a college course that provides advanced academic instruction beyond, or in greater depth than, the Texas Essential Knowledge and Skills (TEKS) for a corresponding high school course.
 The “dual credit” earned is college credit and high school credit for one course.

-Legacy Preparatory Charter Academy will be working with Collin County Community College, El Centro Community College, and Eastfield Community College to provide our scholars with the opportunity to earn college credit while still in high school.
+Legacy Preparatory Charter Academy will be working with Collin College and Dallas County Community College District (DCCCD) to provide our scholars with the opportunity to earn college credit while still in high school.
 Scholars that are taking advantage of this opportunity will have to apply through the colleges for admission and take the TSI assessment.
 They will work with either a professor from the college online or a Legacy Faculty member who has met the criteria to become an adjunct professor through the college to complete these courses.

 While scholars will have the opportunity to earn Dual Credit as early as their Ninth Grade year, they may choose to opt into the program at any time.
 All Dual Credit courses will be weighted on the scholar’s high school transcript on a 5.0 scale.
 All Dual Credit Courses will be on the scholar’s college transcript.
 These credits will transfer to the college he/she chooses to attend after high school graduation.
 All Dual Credit courses are free for the student to take within the regular school year.